microsoft-healthcare-madison/team/okrs-2020-february.md

     Encounter Subscriptions client, including error handling (e.g., missed message detection, out-of-order delivery).
 * Score: 0.5 (Have core content from Lets Build at Dev Days; need narrative structure explaining how to think about / approach error handling, etc.)

+Notes:
+* Work on the Argonaut project was derailed by focus on core model redesign.
+* Work on the Reference Implementation has been reduced by untracked projects (e.g., codegen).

 ## Objective: Prepare FHIR R5 Topic-based Subscriptions for ballot